-- 1. All MAG members are asked to review all proposals, which is a considerable investment of time and resources.
-Given the volume of proposals, it is difficult to give each proposal the due attention it needs, and to do so uniformly and consistently. - 2.
-Members rate every single proposal on 10 criteria, giving it a single score from 1 to 5.
+- 1. All MAG members are asked to review all workshops, which is a considerable investment of time and resources. - 2.
+Members rate every single workshop on 10 criteria, giving it a single score from 1 to 5.
 It is impossible to provide operational definitions for the scores given if one score is used to reflect 10 different criteria. - 3.
-The scores given are therefore subjective in nature, and one proposal would get quite different scores depending on who gets to rate it, which is why MAG members feel they all need to evaluate every proposal. - 4.
+The scores given are therefore subjective in nature, and one proposal would get quite different scores depending on who gets to rate it, which is why MAG members feel they all need to evaluate every workshop. - 4.
 Some speakers appear on too many sessions, thus affecting diversity of voices. - 5.
 Some sessions end up with only one or two speakers, even though proposal listed several speakers.